anaya-che/rslang/README.md

 - Clear code
 - More possibilities
 - Allows you to use variables
-- Nested rules, mixins and inline imports, etc.
+- Nested rules, mixins and inline imports, etc

 **Cons:**
 - Difficult troubleshooting